RaviKMalhotra/CCSP/Domain 4 - Cloud Applications Security/Domain 4 Important Questions 3.md

 Answer: C

-### [important] Question # 61 - Kwame wants to [limit the impact of potentially compromised secrets] in his environment.
+### Question # 61 - Kwame wants to [limit the impact of potentially compromised secrets] in his environment.
 What [should he do] to most effectively [limit the issues] compromised secrets can cause?
 A.  Extend secrets lifecycle.
 B.	Rotate secrets.
 C.	Replace secrets with tokens.